JasonG7234/NBA-Draft-PickEm/README.md

 `$ python main.py`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+I generally try to abide by the [Conventional Commits guide](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages, but it is by no means a requirement.

 ## License
 [MIT](LICENSE)